Aspiring computer programmers should start early, says 14-year-old entrepreneur Jordan Casey

 Did you know back then you could make money from your apps?

-‘I started making websites and blogs and I didn’t really think about money that much, but when I started the games company I realised (I could make money) because I was putting apps on the apps store and charging for them.’
+‘I started making websites and blogs and I didn’t really think about the money that much, but when I started the games company I realized (I could make money) because I was putting apps on the apps store and charging for them.’

 Without giving away too much, what projects are you working on now?

 ‘I am creating a new version of TeachWare for principals (heads of schools).
 I am also creating a soccer companion app for individual teams.’